chili-epfl/minimalkb/README.md

 New models can be created at any time and each operation (like knowledge addition/retractation/query) can operate on a specific subset of models.

+Each models are also independently classified by the reasoner.

 ### Event system

 `minimalKB` provides a mechanism to *subscribe* to some conditions (like: an